Location: Mathematics-Education-Psychology Center 401

 Other Key Personnel:

-Full-Time Faculty: David Agard, Axel Brandt, Brooke Buckley, Chris Christensen, James Clark, Paulette Ebert, Mary Lee Glore, Jacqueline Herman, Theodore Hodgson, Lisa Holden, Dhanuja Kasturiratna, Aimee Krug, Maria Lemmon, Andrew Long, Philip McCartney, Daniel McGee, Carl Miller, Stephen Newman, Bethany Noblitt, Joseph Nolan, Mel Peterson, Michael Waters, Steven Wilkinson, Roger Zarnowski
+Full-Time Faculty: David Agard, Brooke Buckley, Chris Christensen, Daniel Curtin, Mary Lee Glore, Theodore Hodgson, Lisa Holden, Dhanuja Kasturiratna, Donald Krug, Mark Lancaster, Andrew Long, Gail Mackin, Philip McCartney, Carl Miller, Teri Murphy, Stephen Newman, Bethany Noblitt, Joseph Nolan, Mel Peterson, John Rankin, Patricia Sisson, Michael Waters, Steven Wilkinson, Jacqueline Wroughton

-Thinking about the discipline: Mathematics and statistics involve finding patterns in quantitative information and using those patterns to solve problems and predict future trends.
-A good understanding of mathematics and statistics prepares students for careers in a variety of fields where good problem-solving skills are required.
+Thinking about the discipline: Mathematics and statistics are about finding patterns in quantitative information and using those patterns to solve problems and predict future trends.
+Having a good understanding of mathematics and statistics prepares students for careers in a variety of fields where good problem-solving skills are required.
 In lists of the best jobs, publications such as The Wall Street Journal and Forbes routinely rank mathematician, statistician, actuary, and related occupations among the top 10.

 Special opportunities for our students: Mathematics and statistics students have a variety of opportunities, both curricular and extracurricular, to explore and practice their chosen discipline.

 - All students take a 1-credit-hour mathematical sciences seminar course early in their major to discover the possibilities in the disciplines, both while at NKU and after graduating.